A notorious prison and place of execution

 By the Tudor period, the Tower had secured a reputation as the foremost state prison in the country and the Tower itself sought to reinforce its image as an unbreakable prison.

-Princess Elizabeth
+Princess Elizabeth (later Elizabeth I)

 Elizabeth arrived at the Tower on 17 March 1554.
 Legend has it that she entered through Traitors’ Gate, but it is known she walked over a drawbridge, where some of the more sympathetic guards knelt before her.

 Held in her mother's former apartments, Elizabeth was comfortable, but under severe psychological strain.
-Eventually lack of evidence meant Elizabeth was released into house arrest on 19 May, the anniversary of her mother Anne Boleyn's execution.
-In January 1559 she returned under happier circumstances - to prepare for her coronation procession.
+Eventually, lack of evidence meant Elizabeth was released into house arrest on 19 May, the anniversary of her mother Anne Boleyn's execution.

-Guy Fawkes and the gunpowder plot
+Guy Fawkes and the Gunpowder Plotters

 Guy Fawkes was brought to the Tower to be interrogated in November 1605 after guards found him hiding in the cellars beneath Parliament, surrounded by barrels of gunpowder.
 Fawkes was part of a group of conspirators who intended to assassinate James I during the State Opening of Parliament.
 He was imprisoned and tortured in the Queen’s House at the Tower of London.